AbuBudgie/harmless.exe/README.md

 Project Deliverables/Outcomes:

-The outcome should be a fully functional ransomware executable that can be used on any Linux environment computer.
+The outcome should be a functional ransomware executable that can be used on a Linux environment computer.

 Once executed, the ransomware should encrypt the computer's important files and subsequently present a message to the user to fulfill a specific requirement.